-- Be a U.S. citizen, permanent resident or other eligible non-citizen. - Be enrolled in at least six units. - Maintain good academic standing. - Register with Selective Service if required. - Demonstrate need. - Have a high school diploma, GED, or pass an independently administered examination approved by the Department of Education. - Not owe a refund on any grant or be in default on any student loan.
+- Be a U.S. citizen, permanent resident or other eligible non-citizen. - Be enrolled in at least six units. - Have a valid Social Security Number. - Maintain good academic standing. - Register with Selective Service if required. - Demonstrate need. - Have a high school diploma, GED, or pass an independently administered examination approved by the Department of Education. - Not owe a refund on any grant or be in default on any student loan.